Sealy cuts its warranties from 15 to 10 years

 Englander's president, Roger Jasperson, remarked, "Retailers will like this because they want to sell more beds, but I wonder how many manufacturers will actually follow suit.
 All of the other 'S's followed when Sealy bumped up their warranty so now it will be interesting to see what happens now that it's been dropped."

-The present 15-year warranties for mattresses, several vendors and retailers acknowledged, have become more of a competitive tool than anything else.
+The present 15-year warranties for mattresses in general and for twin size futon mattresses in particular, several vendors and retailers acknowledged, have become more of a competitive tool than anything else.

 Danny Flamberg, director of marketing for New York-based Dial-A-Mattress, agreed, "Warranties have always been a marketing tool."
 Further, Flamberg said, for many consumers the warranty is an abstraction; they're thinking about sleeping on the bed today not what is going to happen 10 or 15 years down the road.